tobermory/faultHandling-cortex-m/README.md

 s.psr 21000000
 ```

+The fault dump is just a multi-line string.
+It is prepared at program
+start, and the register value *holes* filled in at fault time to
+complete the string.
+This minimizes string processing after fault
+occurrence.

-The dump can then be 'exported' from the microcontroller for fault dump
+The dump can then be *exported* from the microcontroller for fault
-analysis.
-Fault dump creation is done here.
-The export step is
+dump analysis.
+The code here creates the fault dump.
+The export step
-environment-specific, so is added by the application developer.
+is environment-specific, so is added by the application developer, via
+a callback api

-The simplest 'export' might be printf (whatever that means on a
+The simplest export might be *printf* (whatever that means on a
 microcontroller!):

 ```